Brethren of the Common Life: Education and activity

-Groote determined to change all that.
-The Brethren worked consistently in the scriptorium; afterwards, with the printing press, they were able to publish their spiritual writings widely.
-Among them are to be found the best works of 15th-century Flemish prose.
 The Brethren spared no pains to obtain good masters, if necessary from foreign countries, for their schools, which became centres of spiritual and intellectual life of the Catholic Church; amongst those whom they trained or who were associated with them were men like Thomas à Kempis, Dierick Maertens, Gabriel Biel, the physician Vesalius, Jan Standonck (1454–1504), priest and reformer, Master of the Collège de Montaigu in Paris, and the Dutch Pope Adrian VI.

-Martin Luther studied under the Brethren of the Common Life at Magdeburg before going on to the University of Erfurt.
 Another famous student of the Brethren of the Common Life was Desiderius Erasmus of Rotterdam.
 His mystical and scholarly efforts produced many works of literature.
 One of his greatest contributions to the Christian faith was a critical Greek New Testament (1514) which challenged the previous New Testament text translations (specifically the Vulgate).
-Commonly called Erasmus, he embraced ecclesiastical structure yet challenged the Augustinian view (people do not choose God, but God is the only one who brings people into grace and salvation), the nature of the human will, and the corruption and problems of the late medieval church.
+Commonly called Erasmus, he embraced ecclesiastical structure yet challenged Luther's version of the Augustinian view on pre-destination (that due to total depravity, people cannot choose God, but God is the only one who brings people into grace and salvation), the nature of the human will, and the corruption and problems in parts of the late medieval church.
+He rarely mentioned the Brethren or the devotio moderna; his ad fontes ideology made him little interested in any theology or religion from his millennium, however there are many major points of contact between his thought and the devotio moderna.

+Martin Luther studied under the Brethren of the Common Life at Magdeburg before going on to the University of Erfurt.

 Through the trade connections of the Dutch Hanseatic cities Deventer and Zwolle the ideas of the Modern devotion spread over the whole of the Hanseatic trade area.
 Before the fifteenth century closed, the Brethren of the Common Life had placed in all Germany and the Netherlands schools in which teaching was offered "for the love of God alone."

 Gradually the course of study, at first elementary, embraced the humanities, philosophy, and theology.
 The religious orders were not impressed, as the Brethren were neither monks nor friars, but they were protected by Popes Eugene IV, Pius II, and Sixtus IV.
+The Brethren generally resisted efforts to make them formally a religious order rather than a fraternity, and to cloister the sisters, but nevertheless became progressively more order-like.

-Cardinal Nicholas of Cusa had been their pupil and so became their staunch protector and benefactor.
+Cardinal Nicholas of Cusa may have been their pupil and so became their staunch protector and benefactor.
 He was also the patron of Rudolph Agricola (Rudolf de Boer), who in his youth at Zwolle had studied under Thomas à Kempis; and through this connection the Brethren of the Common Life, through Cusa and Agricola, influenced Erasmus and other adepts in the New Learning.

 More than half of the crowded schools —(in 1500, Deventer had over two thousand students) were swept away in the religious troubles of the sixteenth century.
 Others languished until the French Revolution, while the rise of universities, the creation of diocesan seminaries, and the competition of new teaching orders gradually extinguished the schools that regarded Deventer and Windesheim as their parent establishments.